EnterpriseDB/repmgr/FAQ.md

   server, it can retrieve this from the `repl_nodes` table or if necessary scan the replication cluster until it locates the active primary.

+- Why is there no foreign key on the `node_id` column in the `repl_events` table?

+  Under some circumstances event notifications can be generated for servers which have not yet been registered; it's also useful to retain a record of events which includes servers removed from the replication cluster which no longer have an entry in the `repl_nodes` table.

 `repmgrd`
 ---------